blooop/deps_rocker/README.md

     add
 ```

-If two packages have unqiue layers that depend on a common layer
+If two packages have unique layers that depend on a common layer

 pkg_a.deps.yaml: